eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 4: Unbind the ADXL345\* Driver

 By default Linux\* is bound (i.e., "owns") this accelerometer device.
-Here, we'll need to "unbind" the device from Linux in order to use it for our program.
-Wrestle that control away from Linux.
+Here, we'll need to "unbind" the device from Linux (you know, take that control away from Linux) in order to use it for our program.

 By default the adxl34x driver will bind with device 0-0053, you can see that in the directory listing below: